pngwn/utils/README.md

 - [merge](#merge) - deep merge for objects.
 - [once](#once) - call a function only once.

-### debounce
+### `debounce`

-`debounce(callback, waitTime, callImmediately)`
+`debounce(callbackFn, waitTime = 0, callImmediately = false)`

 Squishes multiple function calls into one if those calls are within `n` milliseconds.
 Accepts 3 arguments: a function, a time in milliseconds and a boolean.
 The boolean dictates whether or not the function should be called immediately on first invocation.
+Only the Only the first argument(`callbackFn`) is required.
 Returns a function.

 ```js
 import { debounce } from '@pngwn/utils';